 FlyController

 This is the project responsible for providing all the projects of the system classes and methods of model objects and common use.
-We will see now some of the most important.

 Configuration

-The class FlyConfiguration is responsible to read (once) the application configuration file "ServiceConfiguration.xml" Creates and populates all property configuration and makes it available in a static to all methods of the application thus avoiding every time rereading For information on what and how to use the configuration parameters refer to the "OnTheFly UserGuide".
-This file is also responsible to change the version of the application so if you want to change the version you need to change the implementation of OnTheFlyVersion property
+The class FlyConfiguration reads once the application configuration file "ServiceConfiguration.xml" and sets the class’s static fields.
+The "OnTheFly UserGuide" contains informations about the parameters configuration.

+To change the application version is necessary to modify the implementation of the OnTheFlyVersion property

 Builders

-In namespace FlyController.Builder there are all the objects that transform metadata parsed by FlyEngine in SDMX objects which can then be processed in the object ISDMXObject
+In namespace FlyController.Builder there are all the objects that transform metadata, that were parsed by FlyEngine, in SDMX objects that can be processed in the object ISDMXObject